cutelyst 4.3.0

 Handling failed checks

 If the CSRF protection check fails, the return code will be set to 403 - Forbidden and an error message will be set to the stash key defined by setErrorMsgStashKey().
 You can set a default action the application should detach to if the check failed via setDefaultDetachTo(), optionally there is the attribute :CSRFDetachTo that can be used to define a detach to action per method.
+When using an action to detach to if the check fails, do not forget to call Context::finalize() to escape the processing chain after that action.
 If the detach to action is not set or could not be found it will either set the response body to the content set by setGenericErrorMessage() of if that is absent it will generate a generic HTML content containing error information.

 bool MyCutelystApp::init()